jrandolf/codemirror-latex-hint/README.md

 ```

 # Customization
-The list of macros in the package has all MathJaX macros and environments You can import your own list of macros using the format given in `macros.json`.
+The list of macros in the package contains all MathJaX macros and environments.
+You can import your own list of macros (with the format given in `macros.json`) rather than the packaged one.